JuliaAtoms/AtomicLevels.jl/README.md

  1s²(₀0|0) 2s²(₀0|0) 2p-²(₀0|0) 2p⁴(₀0|0) 3s²(₀0|0) 3p⁴(₀0|0)+
 ```

-For more examples and information about how to work with the various types, please see that [documentation][docs-stable-url].
+For more examples and information about how to work with the various types, please see the [documentation][docs-stable-url].

 [ci-gha-url]: https://github.com/JuliaAtoms/AtomicLevels.jl/actions
 [ci-gha-img]: https://github.com/JuliaAtoms/AtomicLevels.jl/workflows/CI/badge.svg